QuantEcon/book-networks-public/code_book/ch_intro.md

 Here we illustrate that the commercial aircraft international trade network is approximately scale-free by plotting the degree distribution alongside 𝑓(𝑥) = 𝑐𝑥−𝛾 with 𝑐 = 0.2 and 𝛾 = 1.1.

-In this calculation of the degree distribution, performed by the Networkx function degree_histogram, directions are ignored and the network is treated as an undirected graph.
+In this calculation of the degree distribution, performed by the NetworkX function degree_histogram, directions are ignored and the network is treated as an undirected graph.

 ```{code-cell}